 - Truth and Knowledge

-The graduate programs include – Ibrahim B. Babangida Graduate Program in International Relations (IBB), Graduate Program in Regional Planning (GPRP), Graduate Program in Educational (GPED), and Graduate Program in Business and Public Administration (MBA/MPA).
+The graduate programs include – Ibrahim Badamasi Babangida Graduate Program in International Relations (IBB), Graduate Program in Regional Planning (GPRP), Graduate Program in Educational (GPED), and Graduate Program in Business and Public Administration (MBA/MPA) Graduate Program in Environmental Studies and Climate Change.

-The professional schools are Louis Arthur Grimes School of Law, A. M. Dogliotti College of Medicine, and School of Pharmacy.
+The professional schools are Louis Arthur Grimes School of Law, A. M. Dogliotti College of Health and Life Sciences and School of Pharmacy.
 The University of Liberia also has the Kofi Annan Institute of Peace and Conflict Transformation, the Institute of Population Studies and the Confucius Institute.

 Global Objectives of the University of Liberia